Solar Energy

 Analysis functions that GeoE3 provides to support the user in performing the tasks of the use case.

-The actors on the field can expand their businesses internationally.
-Best possible analysis methods are widely applied as the result of international competition.
+The actors in the field can expand their businesses internationally.
+The best possible analysis methods are widely applied as a result of international competition.

-Optimal number of solar panels are acquired and are installed in best possible locations.
+The optimal number of solar panels is acquired and installed in the best possible locations.
 The effects of climate change are minimized.
 If 3D building models are not available, an approximate analysis can be run on DSM data alone.
 Considering the permeability and steadiness of the shadowing object in DSM (whether building or forest/tree) would improve the analysis.

 List of posts related to solar energy